bagisto/bagisto-docs/src/architecture/backend.md

 - Defines structured data models and repository patterns for efficient data handling and interaction.

 - Allows administrators to create new products, update existing ones, and manage product life cycle efficiently.

+### RMA

+Return merchandise authorization: customers request a return, refund or exchange for delivered items from their account; the admin defines reasons and statuses, converses with the customer on the request and resolves it.
+Because this package exists, name your own returns package something else (see [Package Development](../package-development/getting-started.md)).

+### Rule

+The shared engine behind cart rules and catalog rules: condition trees, attribute-based matching and the validators both packages extend.

 ### Sales